-To develop our latest collection, the team spent a week in Guadalajara – a destination that’s become a hotbed for contemporary design.
+To develop our designs, the team spent a week in Guadalajara – a destination that’s become a hotbed for contemporary design.
 During our time in Mexico’s second largest city, we fell in love with its gallery-lined streets, art deco interiors, and cultural rivalry with D.F. that reminded us of Madrid vs. Barcelona.

 The birth place of Luis Barragán, starting point of mariachi, and a haven for small-batch tequila (fun fact: Tequila, Mexico is only an hour away!).
 What’s not to love?
 The next time you need an inspired getaway, do yourself a favor and make the trip.
 We tapped Haley Seidel, our Product Design Director, to round up a few of the team’s favorite spots from their time in this bustling city.